The North Face of the Eiger

 Zone from his home in Salt Lake City, Utah.
 'I grew up wanting to do the

-because of all those books I read as a kid and
+because of all those books I read as a kid The White Spider and

 rest.
 As I got older, even though I'm past that point technically, the